mindspore-ai/docs/docs/mindspore/programming_guide/source_en/dump_in_graph_mode.md

     - `iteration`: Specify the iterations to dump, type is string.
 Use "|" to separate the step data of different intervals to be saved.
 For example, "0 | 5-8 | 100-120" represents the initial value of the dump parameter, the data of the 1st, 6th to 9th, and 101st to 121st steps.
 If iteration set to "all", data of every iteration will be dumped.
     - `input_output`: 0: dump input and output of kernel, 1:dump input of kernel, 2:dump output of kernel.
 This configuration parameter only supports Ascend and CPU, and GPU can only dump the output of operator.
     - `kernels`: List of operator names.
 Turn on the IR save switch `context.set_context(save_graphs=True)` and execute the network to obtain the operator name from the generated `trace_code_graph_{graph_id}`IR file.
 For details, please refer to [Saving IR](https://www.mindspore.cn/docs/note/en/master/design/mindir.html#saving-ir).
     - `support_device`: Supported devices, default setting is `[0,1,2,3,4,5,6,7]`.
 You can specify specific device ids to dump specific device data.
-This configuration parameter is invalid on the CPU, because there is no concept of device on the CPU.
+This configuration parameter is invalid on the CPU, because there is no concept of device on the CPU, but it is still need to reserve this parameter in the json file.
     - `enable`: Enable Asynchronous Dump.
     - `trans_flag`: Enable trans flag.
 Transform the device data format into NCHW.
 If it is `True`, the data will be saved in the 4D format (NCHW) format on the Host side; if it is `False`, the data format on the Device side will be retained.
-This configuration parameter is invalid on the CPU, because there is no format conversion on the CPU.
+This configuration parameter is invalid on the CPU, because there is no format conversion on the CPU, but it is still need to reserve this parameter in the json file.

 2. Set Dump environment.